dendronhq/dendron-docs/notes/rfc.41-standard-feature-documentation.md

 - NOTE: this note is exported from dendron.
 It is best viewed inside of the Dendron Community Workspace.
 See [here](https://github.com/dendronhq/vault.dendron.community/blob/master/root.md#L25:L25) on setup instructions

-This is a proposal to introduce a standard way to document features in Dendron while minimizing duplicate content
+This is a proposal to introduce a standard way to document features in Dendron.

 ## Context

-The past discussion about the dendron site is documented in [[Dendron Site Reorganization|dendron://dendron.community/discussion.2021.dendron-site-reorg]]

 This proposal talks specifically about [[Feature Anatomy|dendron://dendron.community/discussion.2021.dendron-site-reorg#feature-anatomy]] and gives explicit guidance on how to structure new features.
 It also outlines how we relate the various [[sections|dendron://dendron.docs/rfc.41-standard-feature-documentation#section]] of a feature to its [[reference|dendron://dendron.community/discussion.2021.dendron-site-reorg#reference]] documentation.